 How should you ask your stylist for the C-shape haircut?

-Hairstylists will always appreciate you bringing in pictures of trends you're keen to try, but Buller says that the C-shape cut is a more personalized style to suit your needs, preferences, and facial features.
+Hairstylists will always appreciate you bringing in pictures of trends you're keen to try, but Stephen says that the C-shape cut is a more personalised style to suit your needs, preferences and facial features.
 He advises booking a consultation first to really nail it.
 When it comes to what to ask for, face-framing layers around your jaw and longer layers throughout will do the trick.